Rise of eSports in the Middle East

 So, is eSports rising in the Middle East?
 Definitely, Game On.

 It is not only rising, in fact becoming a mainstream culture.
 The gaming industry is real, growing on a global scale and holds monetization opportunities.
-If you are in the gaming industry and are planning on hosting esports tournaments, Saudisoft can support you with the help of our eSports organization partner.
+If you are in the gaming industry and are planning on joining the sector's explosive growth, reach out to our localization experts.